har-in-air/STM32_CODE_EXAMPLES/misc/README.md

 * Click on project syscalls.c, properties -> check exclude Resource from build to avoid multiple function definition error

-* Project->Debug As->Debug Configurations->IDE < project>->Debug
+* Project->Debug As->Debug Configurations->IDE < project>->Debug-> Debugger
-    Debugger
-    Select Autostart local GDB Server
+    * Select Autostart local GDB Server
-    Debug Probe ST-Link (OpenOCD)
+    * Debug Probe ST-Link (OpenOCD)
-     openocd commmand = /usr/bin/openocd
+    * openocd commmand = /usr/bin/openocd
-     openocd options = -f /usr/local/share/openocd/scripts/interface/stlink-v2.cfg
+    * openocd options = -f /usr/local/share/openocd/scripts/interface/stlink-v2.cfg

-    Configuration script
+* Configuration script
-    First select Automated Generation, apply, then copy the generated script to another file with a different name, e.g. freertos_udemy_myDebug.cfg and edit it so that the line is now reset_config srst_nogate connect_assert_srst
+    * First select Automated Generation, apply, then copy the generated script to another file with a different name, e.g. freertos_udemy_myDebug.cfg and edit it so that the line is now
+    ```
+        reset_config srst_nogate connect_assert_srst
+    ```
-    The change is required to avoid connection error "target not halted".
+    * The change is required to avoid connection error "target not halted".
-    Now go back to Configuration Script and select User defined and select the edited script.
+    * Now go back to Configuration Script and select User defined and select the edited script.
 The auto generated script is always regenerated on build so any changes will be lost.

-    Note semihosting only works when Debug Probe is set to STLINK Openocd.
+* Note semihosting only works when Debug Probe is set to STLINK Openocd.
-    Semihosting does not work with STlink GDB Server, results in error not able to execute the initialization command "monitor arm semihosting enable "
+  Semihosting does not work with STlink GDB Server, results in error not able to execute the initialization command
+    "monitor arm semihosting enable "